-8. The Director and relevant University officials examine the evidence from the reporter, the employer and other sources, and consult with the ACBP.
+8. The chair and relevant University officials examine the evidence from the reporter, the employer and other sources, and consult with the ACBP.

-9. The Director and relevant University officials then assess whether the situation requires further review.
+9. The chair and relevant University officials then assess whether the situation requires further review.

-- If no further review is needed, the contract manager notifies the employer and the Director notifies the reporter of the University’s determination.
+- If no further review is needed, the contract manager notifies the employer and the chair notifies the reporter of the University’s determination.

 - If further review is needed, the contract manager explains to the employer the actions the University expects it to take to resolve the report and provides a reasonable amount of time for the employer to take those and other actions.